Jacob-Hegy/Cybermesterskaberne-2024-Write-Ups/README.md

-# Cybermesterskaberne-2024-Write-Ups
+# DDC 2024 Write-Ups
 Hej!

-These are my write-ups for the Cybermesterskaberne Seniors Qualifying Round.
+These are my write-ups for the DDC Seniors Qualifying Round.
 They'll include the flag as well as detailed instructions to help you understand how to get the solution!

 ### In full transparency...
 I didn't actually start on these challenges until 18/3 (I found the CTF the day after it ended), so I'm uploading these write-ups as I do the challenges.
-No clue how long it'll take me, I'd like to do all of them for fun, but we'll see!
+No clue how long it'll take me.
+I'd like to do all of them for fun, but we'll see!

 # Table of Contents
 ## Cryptography